DaniCid-musica/southern-klingon-ballad/README.md

     <tr>
       <td>
         <strong>Artistic statement</strong><br>
+Fan work · Non-commercial project.
+“Star Trek” and related terms are trademarks of their respective owners.
+This site is not affiliated with or endorsed by the rights holders. tlhIngan tIng Hol is used here as a regional poetic register.
+The tlhIngan Hol version accompanies it with respect for canon.
         Ballad of Honor and Rejection — tlhIngan tIng Hol Ballad A musical work by Daniel Cid.
 A glam-heavy ballad in two versions: tlhIngan tIng Hol (Southern dialect; poetic register) and tlhIngan Hol (canonical version).